lckhp/lckhp-website/README.md

 Page components are lazy-loaded to improve initial load time and performance.

-### Directory Categorization
+### Donation Categorization

-The directory section organizes resources into categories such as blood banks, old-age homes, and orphanages.
+The donation section organizes resources into categories such as blood banks, old-age homes, and orphanages.

 ### Dynamic Programs Dashboard